Tom Harris is injured in a high school football game and ends up in the hospital.

 “Thanks.
 This is just such fantastic news, the best news ever.
 I’m thrilled I’ll see them tonight.
 I’ve really missed them.”

-Tanner’s mother walked in.
+Tanner’s mother knocked on the doorjamb, then walked in.
 “Tom, how are you?”

 “Great.
 My foster family, the Jacksons, are taking me back!
 Now all I need to do is find out when I’m getting out of here and can go home.”